 Premium Quality with a heavier weight top frame and fine simple styling.

-Matt black weatherproof coating for ultimate durability and designed for flush fitting to wall- ideal for placing either side of a doorway.
+Matt black weatherproof coating for ultimate durability and designed for flush fitting to wall- Perfect below a window.
+Complete with coco liner

 All structures are hand finished in our Bristol workshop and despatched with the following lead times;

 Prices bellow are for mainland UK and despatched via next day courier.

 Postcodes within Scottish Highlands, Industrial Scotland, Grampians and offshore UK locations will be calculated at checkout.

 |Components & accessories up to 1m tube lengths||£4.95|